kawattel/Financial_HealthScreener/README.md

 # Financial_HealthScreener
-repo for my Financial Analytics I project from 2024
+This is my Financial Analytics I project from 2024